 The University of Texas School of Public Health San Antonio's overarching goal is to create an advanced, socially responsible, financially self-sufficient and state-of-the-art Hispanic-serving school.
-The School will have a regional focus with an aim to bring excellence, innovation and community engagement in its tripartite mission to promote public health and well-being in San Antonio, Bexar County and South Texas.

-The tripartite mission of the School is to provide:
+UTSPHSA will have a regional focus with an aim to bring excellence, innovation and community engagement in its tripartite mission to promote public health and well-being in San Antonio, Bexar County and South Texas.
+The School seeks to become the regional steward of achieving a dynamic condition of health and well-being in South Texas.
+The tripartite mission of the School is to provide regional public health professionals with:

-- Education-that is practical
+- Education-learning that is practical

 - Research-that matters

 - Service-that counts

-To achieve its mission, the School will perform meaningful scholarship that discovers, disseminates and applies evidence-based, equity-driven scalable solutions and policies that can be implemented promptly to advance the health of the planet and its human populations - especially those that belong to historically underserved, marginalized and vulnerable groups.
+To achieve its mission, the school will perform meaningful scholarship that discovers, disseminates and applies evidence-based, equity-driven scalable solutions and policies that can be implemented promptly to advance the health of the planet and its human populations - especially those that belong to historically underserved, marginalized and vulnerable groups.
 It will serve public health needs and promote a culture of health and well-being locally and regionally while thinking nationally and globally.
 It will educate, develop and train the next generation of inclusive public health leaders and professionals in systems thinking, social justice and health equity, and precision public health, so that they can face the public health threats and opportunities of today and tomorrow.